 The Temporary Disability Plan provides employees with the financial protection of a partial income if they are unable to perform regular work duties because of a physical or mental illness or injury.
 Temporary disability benefits are generally available for up to 90 days from the date of the disability, after a 14-day waiting period.

 The Temporary Disability Plan was designed with ease of administration for employers and employees.
 Our partner, Lincoln Financial Group, reviews and makes a determination on all disability applications and handles administrative responsibilities for you, including an ongoing review of benefits to verify continued disability.

 Disability benefits are reduced by income sources such as state-mandated disability benefits and workers' compensation.

-A valuable feature of this coverage is that, if an employee has other benefits through the Board of Pensions, these benefits must continue during the temporary disability, subject to your policies and Benefits Plan rules.
+A valuable feature of this coverage is that, if an employee has other benefits through the Board of Pensions, these benefits must continue during the temporary disability, subject to Benefits Plan rules and your policies.

 The cost of the Temporary Disability Plan is $0.45 per $10 of weekly salary.
 For example, if the employee's annual salary is $40,000, the cost of the coverage is $34.62 per month, for a total of $415.38 per year.*

 Either you or the employee may pay the full cost of the coverage.
 If you pay the cost, temporary disability benefits are taxable when paid to the employee.
 If the employee pays for the coverage, the temporary disability benefits are tax-free when paid to the employee.